England–Scotland football rivalry: 2020 European Championship

 The teams met on 18 June 2021 at Wembley in Group D of the UEFA Euro 2020 finals, which had been delayed by the COVID-19 pandemic.
+The match ended in an uninspiring goalless draw, the first scoreless draw in an England-Scotland match since the 1987 Rous Cup match at Hampden Park.

-September 2023 friendly
+150th Anniversary Heritage Match

 In November 2022, a friendly game was announced for 12 September 2023 to commemorate the 150th anniversary of the first official international fixture between Scotland and England, to take place at Hampden Park.
+Due to the 2022 FIFA World Cup being played in the winter, the match could not be played during the 2022 November international break as intended, so was instead arrange for the following year 151 years after the first international.
+The game finished 3–1 to England, with Harry Kane, Jude Bellingham and Phil Foden getting on the scoresheet for England, and Harry Maguire scoring an own goal for Scotland.

 Records

-England and Scotland have played each other more than any other nation, playing 115 official matches.
-England have the better record overall in the fixture, with 48 wins to Scotland's 41.
+England and Scotland have played each other more than any other nation, playing 116 official matches.
+England have the better record overall in the fixture, with 49 wins to Scotland's 41.
 There have been 26 draws, only four of them goalless, with 98 years separating the first and second of those matches.
-England have scored 195 goals to 171 by Scotland.
+England have scored 206 goals to 175 by Scotland.
 The record margin of victory in the fixture was England's 9–3 win in 1961, while Scotland's biggest victory was 7–2 in 1878.
 The record attendance of 149,415, which is also a European record attendance, was set at Hampden Park in 1937.

 Scotland long held an advantage in terms of wins, as they recorded ten wins in the first 16 matches.
 Scotland, the far smaller country in terms of population, were superior during this period because passing football developed earlier there, as shown by the Scotch Professors who moved to play in the nascent English professional league during the late 1880s (although those players themselves were not eligible, as Scotland refused to pick England-based Scots until 1896).
 Scotland were also dominant in the 1920s and 30s, and prior to the Second World War had 29 wins in the series to England's 19.
-England reversed the dominance after the war: Scotland have only won 12 matches since then.
-The Scots did win three games out of four from 1974 to 1977, but lost every other meeting in the 1970s, and have only won three times (compared to 13 English wins) since 1977.
+England reversed the dominance after the war, and Scotland have only won 12 matches since then.
+The Scots did win three games out of four from 1974 to 1977, but lost every other meeting in the 1970s, and have only won three times (compared to 14 English wins) since 1977.
 England pulled ahead for the first time in the history of the fixture with their win in 1983.